mdoejunior/GoogleOAuthUsingReactRedux/README.md

-# Playing With ReduxThunk in React App
+# Google Authentication in React Redux App

-A Web application built using React, Redux and JSONPlaceholder API,  for the Purpose of helping learners to understand how redux work with react seeemlessly..
+A Web application built using React, Redux and Google Authentication API,  for the Purpose of helping learners to understand how to handle Authentication in React App.
 ## Features

 - Responsive design